fortuno-repos/fortuno/README.rst

 Quickstart
 ==========

-If you want to start a new project utilizing the Fortuno unit testing framework, use the `Cookiecutter-Fortran-project
+The easiest way to start a new project utilizing the Fortuno unit testing framework is to use the `Cookiecutter-Fortran-project
 <https://github.com/fortuno-repos/cookiecutter-fortran-project>`_ template
-generator to obtain a minimal, ready to build, test and install project with selectable build system (CMake, Fpm or Meson) and Fortuno integration.
+generator.
+It provides a minimal, ready to build, test and install project with selectable build system (CMake, Fpm or Meson) and Fortuno integration.

 If you wish to add Fortuno unit tests to an already existing project, follow the